Your guide to cannabis legalization and driving in Canada.

-You’ve probably heard the buzz about cannabis legalization coming into effect on October 17th, 2018.
+With all the buzz around cannabis legalization in Canada, there's been decidedly less talk about the law and safety around driving under its influence.
 We all know the risks and repercussions of driving under the influence of alcohol, but with cannabis becoming an accepted and accessible drug in Canada, it’s important to be equally aware of the risks of driving high.
-In 2016 alone, there were over 3,000 drug-impaired driving incidents in Canada.
-In fact, a drug-impaired driving incidence is recorded in Canada every 3 hours.

 How does cannabis use impair drivers?

 THC is a chemical found in cannabis, and it is known to impair a user's judgment and ability to complete simple tasks.
-Numerous studies have shown that smoking marijuana affects:
+Numerous studies have shown that consuming cannabis products affects: